hickeng/financial/usage.md

 ### eTrade Stock Plan Confirmations

-Gather the ESPP purchase confirmation, and RSU release confirmation documents for every lot for which you still own any shares from [the trade confirmations page](https://us.etrade.com/etx/sp/stockplan#/myAccount/stockPlanConfirmations).
+Gather the ESPP purchase confirmation, and RSU release confirmation documents for every lot where you held shares over the merger from [the trade confirmations page](https://us.etrade.com/etx/sp/stockplan#/myAccount/stockPlanConfirmations).
+If you have sold _some_ shares from a lot prior to the merger, you'll need to deduct that quantity from the `Shares Issued` or `Shares Purchased` values in the confirmation documents.
+We need the documents to determine the tax basis for a lot, but we only want to calculate tax for shares that you owned when the merger completed.

 I don't know a better way than selecting each year in turn and clicking on the download links.
 If anyone finds a way to batch this, please let me know.

 ![etrade trade confirmations download page with relevant areas highlighted](assets/etrade-confirmations-highlighted.png)